 Eating habits are intensely personal.
 So much so that, only now that I think about it, I’ve found myself often describing people’s personalities by drawing attention to their food quirks: “Remember my weird housemate from last year who ate three bowls of porridge a day?”
 Or, even worse, “I knew we couldn’t be good friends because she didn’t like chocolate”.
 So I’m going to hold my hands up to start with and say that I am at least as guilty as the next person for judging people on what they eat.
-But it got me thinking – when did food become so political?
+But it got me thinking – when did food trends become so political?

 Only last week, a colleague told me they were doing a juice cleanse, and I couldn’t help but respond that five days with no solid food sounded like hell, while simultaneously suppressing the sense of guilt I felt balancing three different types of cake from the office Bake Off on a paper plate.
 Living in London, especially, has opened my eyes to two drastically different worlds of food, both of which I’ve tried and have enjoyed – they’re not mutually exclusive, though your Instagram feed may suggest otherwise.

 Clean eating gone wild